Dheeraj3reddy/sampleTest/README.md

     ```

 Building the project creates a `dist` directory containing all of the assets in your project.
 This directory reflects
 what will be uploaded to S3 when it is built and deployed by the static pipeline.
+When deployed:

-* Assets directly under ./dist are your top-level assets and are deployed with a very short cache age (1 minute).
+* Assets directly under `dist` are your top-level assets and are deployed with a very short cache age (1 minute).
-* Assets under ./dist/__VERSION__ are deployed via a new folder with unique hash ID on each deployment.
+* Assets under `dist/__VERSION__` are deployed with a new unique folder name on each deployment.
 They are given
   a longer cache age (1 day).

+You can control what files go where via `Gruntfile.js`

 ### Preview Website Locally
 Under `<servicename>-cdn` folder: